Mohit01112/datalens/README.md

 Standard Deviation
 ```

-The actual KPI values are always calculated from the DataFrame using Python.
+All KPI values are calculated from the uploaded DataFrame using Python.

 ---

 ## 💻 EDA Code Generation

 DataLens can generate a standalone Python EDA script based on the selected analysis plan.

-Example:

 ```text
 User Dataset